7h3rAm/7h3rAm.github.io/_posts/cigma.md

 summary: Cigma is a minimal, pure Python filetype identification library I created as an alternative to various Python ports of libmagic that are floating around.
 tags: code

+## Introduction

 Filetype identification is the process of scanning [respective](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) [magicbytes](https://en.wikipedia.org/wiki/List_of_file_signatures) for each filetype within input streams.
 The mapping for various filetypes and their magicbytes are stored in different formats which is then queried by the identification library.
 If a match is found, input stream is classified to be of that type.
 In case of match collisions, a signature preference logic prioritizes matches.
 Tools like [TrID](http://mark0.net/soft-trid-e.html) and [others](http://www.forensicswiki.org/wiki/File_Format_Identification) use similar logic.

 [cigma](https://github.com/7h3rAm/cigma) is a Python library to identify filetypes.
 It provides [libmagic](https://github.com/threatstack/libmagic) like mimetype identification of a file or data buffer.
-This is similar to what the `file` command on *nix systems will provide:
+This is similar to what the `file` command on \*nix systems will provide:

 ```
 $ file cigma.py